Cartoon Characters From The '50s And '60s: Which Was Your Fave?

 Mr. Magoo was a billed as a wealthy, short, old man.
 His near-sightedness continuously led to him finding himself in many compromising situations.
 It was no secret that he had horrible vision, but that in unison with his eccentric and stubborn personality only added to his never-ending tribulations.
-Mr. Magoo, however, was a loveable character, thus earning the show 2 Academy Awards.
+Mr. Magoo, however, was a loveable character, with a terrific voice thanks to Jim Backus (Thurston Howell from Gilligan's Island), and thus earned the show two Academy Awards.

 Porky Pig was not a new (cartoon) kid on the block in the 50’s and 60’s but no less visible.
-The iconic Porky Pig was one of the pioneer cartoon characters of the Looney Tunes and Merrie Melodies brand.
+Porky Pig was one of the pioneer cartoon characters of the Looney Tunes and Merrie Melodies brand.
 This loveable cartoon character was definitely a huge part of the cartoon experience of countless children from the 30’s, 40’s, 50’s, 60’s and so on… Porky Pig was a cartoon star in his own right with his signature stutter.
-Porky was and is well recognized for the catch phrase, "Th-Th-The, Th-Th-The, Th-Th...
+Porky was and is well recognized for the catchphrase, "Th-Th-The, Th-Th-The, Th-Th...
 That's all, folks!"
+Like Foghorn Leghorn, Porky Pig was voiced by Mel Blanc for decades.

 Mighty Mouse was known for his superpowers including his super strength and ability to be in the right place at just the right time!
 Along with being super strong, he had the ability to fly through the air and turn back time.
 Oh, if only….

 George Jetson was a super, futuristic, cartoon husband and father.
 He embodied the very concept of the all-American (space) guy.
-His main mission in life was to make his family’s life easier; as if they had it so HARD!
-Never mind, though, because who could fault a guy that loved his (space) dog, Astro?
+His main mission in life was to make his family’s life easier; as if they had it so hard!
+Never mind, though, because who could fault a guy who loved his (space) dog, Astro?
+Many Hanna-Barbera series were built on family dynamics or characters borrowed from other sources -- The Jestons was said to have been inspired by the comic strip Blondie.

 Tom and Jerry were a cat and mouse duo.
 As you probably remember, Tom was the cat and Jerry was the mouse.
 As expected, Tom was forever trying to “get” Jerry but never really succeeded.
 The couple were to have been natural enemies and that being the case, they were always at odds.
 Truth be told, though, it seemed as though they had a secret, although unlikely, affection for each other.